Vocal Fold Cyst - Types, Causes, Symptoms, Diagnosis, and Treatment

 Conclusion:

-The cyst related to vocal folds are very rare but can occur spontaneously and affect the voice, breathing, and swallowing, significantly affecting the quality of life.
+The cysts related to vocal folds are rare but can occur spontaneously and affect the voice, breathing, and swallowing, significantly affecting the quality of life.
 Any symptoms like change in the voice, pain in swallowing, and sensation of the presence of a foreign body in the throat should be noticed and reported to an otolaryngologist immediately.
 Various treatment modalities have been developed to treat vocal cord lesions efficiently like phonomicrosurgery and laser therapies.
-But the early diagnosis of vocal fold cyst and treatment followed by post-surgical care like voice therapies are the keys to the successful outcome of the treatment and preventing the risk of the recurrence of vocal fold cyst.
+However, the early diagnosis of vocal fold cyst and treatment followed by post-surgical care like voice therapies are the keys to the successful outcome of the treatment and preventing the risk of the recurrence of vocal fold cyst.

 Frequently Asked Questions